 Homeschool Highschool Podcast 144: Writing Research Papers with Kat Patrick

-Kat has helped us out with an episode about homeschooling in the United Kingdom and the United States AND in another episode, she shared how to teach Shakespeare and enjoy it.
+Kat has helped us out with an episode about homeschooling in the United Kingdom and the United States, she shared how to teach Shakespeare and enjoy it, and she shared tips for helping reluctant writers.

 Kat and her family have lived in England for 25 years (where her husband teaches at Oxford).
 They recently moved to Texas, where Kat was born.
 Kat started Dreaming Spires Home Learning, a Charlotte Mason inspired online program.
 She offers lots of popular live courses in lots areas.